Skip to content

 Understanding the Three Pillars System

-In this second episode, we take a look at the three-pillar system in Switzerland: AHV, BVG and the third pillar.
+In this second episode, discover how Switzerland’s three‑pillar pension system works: OASI, occupational pension (LPP), and the third pillar.

 level2

-Upon retirement, you will receive a pension calculated based on the contributions made to your pension accounts during your working life.
-If you decide to retire earlier or later, the amount of your pension will be adjusted accordingly.
-In Switzerland, old-age pension provision relies on three pillars: the state pension (AVS), occupational pension (LPP), and the third pillar.
+When you retire, the pension you receive will be calculated based on the contributions you have made to your pension plans throughout your working life.
+If you choose to retire earlier or postpone your retirement, your pension amount will be adjusted accordingly.
+In Switzerland, retirement planning is built on three pillars: OASI, the occupational pension (2nd pillar), and the third pillar.

-In accordance with the Swiss Constitution, AHV pensions must adequately cover your basic needs when you reach retirement age.
-However, if you wish to maintain your standard of living, this pension may not be enough.
+Under the Swiss Constitution, OASI pensions must cover basic living needs at retirement.
+However, if you wish to maintain your standard of living, this pension alone may not be sufficient.

 Pension amounts

-• If you have paid AVS contributions every year, you are entitled to a full pension.
+• If you have paid OASI contributions every year, you are entitled to a full pension.

-• If there are gaps in your contributions, you are entitled to only a partial pension.
-For example, a year without contributions reduces your pension by around 2.3%.
+• If you have contribution gaps, you will only receive a partial pension.
+For example, missing one year of contributions reduces your pension by around 2.3%.

-• The higher your salary, the higher your AVS contributions, which increase your pension.
+• The higher your salary, the higher your OASI contributions, which increases your pension.

 Married couples or registered partnerships